mattvernon/relayer-kit/README.md

 ## Backend

-We use an environment variable to allow the server to specify a different database for your Kovan Loan Requests (Loan Requests for one blockchain will not be valid for another, since the contract addresses are different.)
+We use an environment variable to allow the server to specify a different database for your Kovan Loan Requests - since Loan Requests for one blockchain will not be valid for another.
 The environment variable we modify is `NETWORK=kovan` (and likewise `NETWORK=mainnet` for mainnet.)
 An easy way to launch the server in Kovan mode is:

 ```